frederic-perez/AmE-dictionary/data/dictionary.md

 __cuttin’ a rug__
 __cutting edge__ _adj_ :three::hammer: (cutting-edge) _Cutting-edge research._
 __cuttlefish__ _n_ _Cuttlefish bones._
+__cwm__ _n_ :astonished: /ko͞om/ [:scroll: From Welsh cwm (valley)] _geology_ A steep bowl-shaped mountain basin, carved by glaciers.
+Also known as a cirque. _Often, the water gathered in the cwms before overflowing to the valley below._
 __cyanide__ _n_ A very strong poison.
 __cyclone__ _n_ :two::hammer: (cyclones)
 __cyclopean__ _adj_ __2__ Very big; huge: _has a cyclopean ego._